 ObamaCare/Affordable Health Care Act

 Sold to the American people by a river of lies: If you like your doctor - you can keep your doctor, if you like your plan - you can keep your plan, for the first time 30 million people will be covered by health care, it will cut the cost of your health care, and it will not increase the deficit.
-All of these promises have been proven to be grossly inaccurate or what I believe were blatant agenda lies.
+All of these promises have been proven to be grossly inaccurate or what I believe are blatant agenda lies.
 This plan is thus far a massive failure as it was intended by design and will continue to crumble to set the stage for socialized medicine.
 According to the CBO (Congressional Budget Office) this plan, over the next 10 years, will cost American taxpayers 2-3 trillion dollars and eliminate 2.5 million full time jobs.
 As of now, only 11% of all new enrollees were people deemed uninsured, a far cry from the sham 30 million figure that this law was purported to fix.
 This disastrous economic juggernaut needs to be stopped now!
-Tort reform and open interstate insurance exchanges need to be enabled and given time to evolve and work properly.
+Tort reform, open interstate insurance exchanges and other economic options need to be enabled and given time to evolve and work properly.
 With all the federal and state health care programs that were already operational, there never existed such a dire need to sacrifice so much for so few, that of which the numbers are now currently exposing.

 4 out of 5 new enrollees are receiving subsidized policies for now with your tax dollars.
-When these subsidies end in a few years there will be such a cry over skyrocketing policy prices, it just may be too late.
+When these subsidies end in a few years there will be such a cry over skyrocketing policy prices and deductibles, it just may be too late.
 United Health Group, the nations largest health care insurer, has now announced in will be leaving most markets and provides further proof of Obamacare’s failure.
-We’d be so far better off just repealing this disaster and for now and just pay the 10-12 billion dollars that was being absorbed annually by the hospitals to care for the uninsured in providing base health care.
+We’d be so far better off just repealing this disaster and for now and just pay the 10-12 billion dollars that was being absorbed annually by the hospitals to care for the uninsured in providing basic health care.
 That’s what originally sparked an opportunity for this future single payer plan to be set in motion in the first place.

 A recent CNN poll found 43% of Americans had less than $10,000 saved for retirement, 65% had inadequate savings to retire, and only 10% had a comfortable level of planned savings for a lengthy retirement.
 There are so many people that are depending on social security to be there for them at retirement.
 I believe we must work toward preserving this crucial program for all.
 My last Social Security statement had the following statement: